-To buy, renew, reword midterm, or trigger Insurance for Professional Liability (aka E&O Insurance or Professional Indemnity Insurance): contact us.
-We are Google's # 1 Liability Risk Manager worldwide and contractually guarantee results including net cost for tailored coverage that we structure and trigger independently of any insurance broker or company for best value to business and investors.
+To buy, renew, reword midterm, or trigger Insurance for Professional Liability (aka E&O Insurance or Professional Indemnity Insurance) independently of any insurance broker, company, or lobbyist: contact us.
+We are Google's # 1 Liability Risk Manager worldwide and contractually guarantee a lower net cost for tailored coverage that we structure and trigger for best compliance and protection.

 What is Insurance for Professional Liability

 Insurance for professional liability is a form of commercial insurance that protects employees, directors, officers, as well as the entity itself, from financial loss driven by a monetary demand, lawsuit, or other form of financial recourse due to services offered to the person or entity bringing forth such liability.
 It is also referred to as Errors and Omissions Insurance (E&O Insurance) and Professional Indemnity Insurance (PI).
 Insurance for Professional Liability is offered in various countries around the world and can be mandatory for certain industries driven by regulatory requirements.
 In various instances, investors, customers, or suppliers, may require a business to purchase Insurance for Professional Liability in order for them to shield themselves from errors and omissions done by the management of such business.